timescale/docs/tutorials/nyc-taxi-cab/query-nyc.md

 result to take the floor of that quotient.
 When you had that result, you could multiply the truncated quotient by 30.

-In your Timescale database, you can use the `time_bucket` function to segment the data into time intervals instead.
+In your $COMPANY database, you can use the `time_bucket` function to segment the data into time intervals instead.

 <Procedure>

 ### Finding how many rides took place on New Year's Day 2016

-1. Connect to the Timescale database that contains the NYC taxi dataset.
+1. Connect to the $COMPANY database that contains the NYC taxi dataset.
 1. At the psql prompt, use this query to select all rides taken on the first day of January 2016, and return a count of rides for each 30 minute interval: